CCI-MOC/hil/docs/INSTALL-devel.rst

 The first time you start working in the repository, set up a clean test environment (Before you start make sure that you have setup a database to be used by for HaaS.
-HaaS supports SQLIte and PostgreSQL databases.
+HaaS supports SQLite and PostgreSQL databases.
 You should setup either of the two before you start further.
 Details to setup a database can be found in INSTALL.rst)::